-Join Bryan O'Neil Hughes for an in-depth discussion in this video Reducing image resolution, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Reducing image resolution, part of Photoshop: Optimizing Performance.

 We touched briefly on how resolution can affect…performance before, and now I want to just…show you a bit more of that and explain how much of an effect it can have.…Again, this is a pretty performance system, and this isn't…the largest image, this is a RAW image, but let's just…take a look at what would happen if we came…in here and we went down to one of our Blurs.…Let's do a Radial Blur on this, on the full res file.…We're going to go with the best quality and then zoom that.…And it's going to take several seconds for it to apply this operation.…If our final output is this really high…res file, which is 5200 pixels, that's fine.…